alainkaegi/pythonorama/data_structures/array_based.md

 1. `add_at`, `remove_at`, and `__str__`.
 1. `ls.remove_at(n - 1)`, because it doesn't need to shift any items.
 1. `self._size` is decremented to -1 and the *last* element of `self._data` (which is not part of the stack) is returned.
 1. Yes -- this is called *loitering*.
 A more robust implementation would set this element to `None` so the garbage collector can reclaim the item.
+Removing an item from an ArrayQueue or ArrayList has the same issue.
 1. Modify `pop` to resize the array if it is too empty.
 By cutting the array capacity in half when it is less than a quarter full, the amortized time for both `push` and `pop` remains constant.